4 Building dynamic system models

 \[ \frac{dX_{i}}{dt} = a_{0i} + \sum_{j\neq i}^{}{a_{ij}X_{j}} + b_{0i}X_{i} + \sum_{j\neq i}^{}{b_{ij}X_{i}X_{j}} - {X_{i}}^{3}. \tag{4.19}\]

 In this model, \(a_{0i}\) is the intercept of the normal variable and the off-diagonal elements of matrix \(a\) are the slopes of the effect of the other cusps on the normal variable.
 The diagonal elements of \(a\) are set to 0.
-The \(b_{0i}\) values are the intercepts of the splitting variable.
+The \(b_{0i}\) values are the splitting variables.
 The \(b_{ij}\) values of matrix \(b\) (with diagonal = 0) are the slopes of the effect of other cusps on the splitting variable value of \(X_{i}\).

 The cascading transition model has been proposed independently in various research areas.
 The idea of cuspoidal nets (\(N>3\)) as a neural network has been mentioned in Abraham (1991) and analyzed in Hoffmann et al. (1986) and Izhikevich (1998).
 Castro and Timmis (2003) discuss this model in the context of adaptive immune systems.
 The most recent application is in climate research (Dekker, von der Heydt, and Dijkstra 2018; von der Heydt, Dekker, and Dijkstra 2019; Klose et al. 2020).
 The applications involve special cases of equation 4.19, such as the case where one cusp influences the other, but not vice versa.
 To my knowledge, the case where \(b_{ij} \neq 0\) has not been applied.
 A recent related approach using coupled van der Pol oscillators is described in Monsivais-Velazquez et al. (2020).